mdugasumd/Covid19-Vaccination-Race-Disparity/README.md

 Materials for reproducibility include:

-1. Python code to reproduce web scraping for automated data collection of COVID-19 vaccination data where possible.
+1. [COVID-19 vaccination rate data](https://github.com/CHIDS-UMD/Covid19-Vaccination-Race-Disparity/tree/main/CountyVaccine) and Python code to reproduce the data collection, including:<br>
+    a)
-2. Data and python code to merge and clean data from the various sources cited in our Supplementary Information (SI) Appendix.
+2. Data and Python code to merge and data from the various sources cited in our Supplementary Information (SI) Appendix.
+3. Python code for cleaning the data.
-3. Code to reproduce our main regression analyses (reported in main text) and robustness checks (reported in SI Appendix) as well as  additional supplementary analyses reported here.
+4. Code to reproduce our main regression analyses (reported in main text) and robustness checks (reported in SI Appendix) as well as  additional supplementary analyses reported here.